Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkanimator.md

 - Client owners will experience a latency between performing an action (i.e. moving, picking something up, anything that causes an `Animator` state change).

 ### Owner Authoritative Mode
-In some cases, your project's design (or personal preference) might require that owners are immediately updated to any changes in `Animator` state changes.
+In some cases, your project's design (or personal preference) might require that owners are immediately updated to any `Animator` state changes.
 The most typical reason would be to provide the local player with instantaneous visual (animation) feedback.
 To create an owner authoritative `NetworkAnimator` you need to create a new class that is derived from `NetworkAnimator`, override the `NetworkAnimator.OnIsServerAuthoritative` method, and within the overridden `OnIsServerAuthoritative` method you should return false like in the example provided below:
 ```csharp
     public class OwnerNetworkAnimator : NetworkAnimator
     {